Why Every Business Needs DMARC

 - Security.
 That’s what DMARC was created for.
 Just instruct what you want to be done with suspicious emails and any unauthenticated message will be quarantined or rejected.

 - Deliverability.
-Does DMARC improve deliverability?
+Does the DMARC record improve deliverability?
 Although not created to help your email get into the inbox, it actually does so.
 Receiving servers, especially those of large mailbox providers are very thorough as to what emails their users receive.
 Being authenticated with DMARC makes you a legitimate sender in the eyes of the ISPs.

 As you may see, the benefits of DMARC implementation are hard to dismiss.
 Both SPF and DKIM have their vulnerabilities and downsides.
 Using DMARC on top of these two protocols will strengthen your domain defenses, making sure no malicious actor sends email on your behalf.